FLOSSforScience/FLOSSforScience.github.io/_posts/2020-10-01-season3-epsiode-5.markdown

 * [Why you shouldn't use the Lesser GPL for your next library](https://www.gnu.org/licenses/why-not-lgpl.html)
 * [Free Software Directory](https://directory.fsf.org) for the Free Software Directory IRC meetings, in the #fsf Freenode, Every Friday 12:00 PM to 3:00 PM EDT.

+# Clarifications

+Craig asked us to post some clarifications after he listend to the recording:

+* 7:55, I utterly failed to mention an exclusive member benefit, our membership card which is a bootable USB Drive! <https://www.fsf.org/associate/card> I think I was distracted when I heard "credit card", weird.
+* 8:11, Libreplanet was held virtually in both [2020](https://libreplanet.org/2021/) and [2021](https://libreplanet.org/2021/)!
+Not the best joke, but I got a laugh!
+* 22:29, I said "other programs" interacting with LGPL software, when I should have said "other code compiled together" with LGPL source code.
+* 23:21, I messed up "Service as a Software Substitute" (SAASS), useful [article](https://www.gnu.org/philosophy/who-does-that-server-really-serve.en.html).
+* 30:51, I said GPL instead of GPLv3
+* 36:56, I could have avoided saying, "that should be enough to cover it", but instead emphasized useful programs like the [FSFE's REUSE](https://reuse.software/).
+* 37:39, I should not have said, "as far as legality goes" around the COPYING and README files in the source code.
+A more appropriate replacement would be, "as far as what is required by the GPL and other common practices".
+* 37:54, I misspoke.
+I meant to say that an author should register their work (source code) with the Copyright Office in order to defend ownership in court.
+They would not register it "as licensed under the GPL", only that they are the author of the work.

 Listen to this episode here or add our [rss feed](https://flossforscience.com/feed.xml) to your favourite podcast application.